urbanquakers/pantograph/docs/docs/actions/is_ci.md

-> The return value of this method is true if pantograph is currently executed on Travis, Jenkins, Circle or a similar CI service
+> Return `true` if pantograph is currently executed on Travis, Jenkins, or a similar CI service

 is_ci ||